MrR0807/Notes/understanding-parquet-file.md

 ```

 As you can see, there is a fundemantal rewrite of how Java database works now.
 Instead of relying on `Files` abstractions of, I had to implement it using [SeekableByteChannel](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/nio/channels/SeekableByteChannel.html) and [ByteBuffer](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/nio/ByteBuffer.html).
+I will not go too deep into the implementation details of internals, but there are great blog posts on `java.nio.channels` usage[8][9][10][11] and a book[12].

 ### Resources